SchoolListit/SchoolListIt-Platform/README.md

 <img src="https://github.com/megphillips91/schlistit/blob/master/Architecture-02.png" alt="schoolistit architecture" width="100%"/>

 **Existing School Websites**
 Many schools already have WordPress websites.
-The system is designed to include these existing websites as a "distributed backend" (i.e. each schools WordPress website would serve the data).
+The system is designed to include these existing websites as a "distributed backend" (i.e. each school's WordPress website could serve data).
 In this way, we naturally impart performance, scalability, and security into the SchoolListIt App.

 **Existing School Systems**
-Google Classroom and the Blackboard suite maintain REST APis, but both would need to grant api permissions to SchoolListit.
-Google has an existing and open api for this purpose and schools can easily grant permissions.
+Google Classroom and the Blackboard suite maintain REST APis.
+Google has an existing and open api for this purpose and schools can easily grant access.
 I am not clear on whether Blackboard makes its REST API available to 3rd party solutions.

 ### Roadmap of Core Tools
 **This is just the beginning, where can we go from here?**